Christopher Tolofua

-Christopher Tolofua (born 31 December 1993) is a French rugby union player who currently plays for Toulon.
+Christopher Tolofua (born 31 December 1993) is a French rugby union player who currently plays for Montpellier.
 His regular playing position is Hooker.

 Club career

 Tolofua made his debut for Toulouse against Connacht in Hcup.
 He was called as a cover for Gary Botha and Akvsenti Giorgadze who were ruled out due to injury.
 He was called up from Toulouse's junior side.
 He was part of the French national academy.

 On 31 August 2016, Tolofua agreed to join English club Saracens in the Aviva Premiership on a two-year contract from the 2017-18 season.
 On 30 October 2018, Tolofua returns to France to join Top 14 side Toulon on a three-year deal from the 2019-20 season.

 International career

 Tolofua made his Test debut for France against Argentina (in Cordoba) on 16 June 2012, coming off the bench.

 Personal life

 Tolofua is a native of Wallis and Futuna.

-Tolofua is the older brother of Selevasio Tolofua, who plays with Stade Toulousain as a back row.
+Tolofua is the older brother of Selevasio Tolofua, who plays with Toulon as a back row.